lethalbit/lethalbit.net/content/_index.md

 <center><h2>Hi!
 I'm Aki, a Software Engineer</h2></center>

 I deal mainly with low-level and systems programming on Unix and Unix-like platforms with a bit of embedded and HDL thrown in the mix.
 The tools of choice being chiefly `C++`, and `Python` for the majority of my work, but I also use `C`, `Rust`, and the assembly language of choice for the platform as well.
-In HDL land for FPGAs and the like I mainly use [Torii](https://torii.shmdn.link), but I can also handle Verilog if I must.
+In HDL land for FPGAs and the like I mainly use [Torii](https://torii.shmdn.link), but I can also handle Verilog/SystemVerilog if I must.

-I also like to mess around with hardware design, my largest hardware project is [Squishy](https://github.com/lethalbit/squishy), a SCSI multi-tool for interacting with SCSI devices from a modern system, A lot of engineering time and effort has gone into it, and [I even did a small lightning talk about it](https://www.youtube.com/watch?v=NfSslIk9JHs) for [!!Con](https://bangbangcon.com/)
+I also like to mess around with hardware design, my largest hardware project is [Squishy](https://github.com/squishy-scsi/squishy), a SCSI multi-tool for interacting with SCSI devices from a modern system, A lot of engineering time and effort has gone into it, and [I even did a small lightning talk about it](https://www.youtube.com/watch?v=NfSslIk9JHs) for [!!Con](https://bangbangcon.com/)

 On the side I tend to read a lot of manga and do some hardware and software reverse engineering for fun.
-I also keep a bit of a [lab notebook/blog](/blog) with various musings that you can check out, and my [equipment list](/equipment) which I try to keep updated with my current lab setup.
+I also keep a bit of a [lab notebook/blog](/blog) with various musings that you can check out.

 I'm also a [VTuber](https://twitch.tv/akinyanya) who streams a bunch of stuff like software and hardware development, reverse engineering, and anything that catches my interest~ I'm part of the [nullptr::live](https://twitter.com/nullptr_live) VTuber group who has a lot of other cool members that also stream technical stuff!